BWG-Dev/trial-tasks/README.md

 1. update your ticket status to working on it in Monday
 2. download the repo
+	- remember, you cannot push back to the repo in HTTPS mode
 3. import database to your local setup
 	- if you would like to use your own database you can.
 Just activate the wp-bootstrap-starter theme
 4. check out a `feature/your_name` branch